silvercircle/symbols.nvim/README.md

         -- When enabled every symbol will be automatically peeked after cursor -- movement.
         auto_peek = false,
+        -- Whether the sidebar should unfold the target buffer on goto -- This simply sends a zv after the zz unfold_on_goto = false,
         -- Whether to close the sidebar on goto symbol. close_on_goto = false,
         -- Whether the sidebar should wrap text.